SCAlabUnical/TM-FID/README.md

 By following a multimodal and topic-oriented approach, **TM-FID** allows for a deeper understanding of the underlying factors and dynamics that foster its dissemination, also enabling the fine-grained identification of specific instances of false information.
 This understanding is critical for developing targeted interventions and effective strategies to counter the spread of false information, helping to strengthen trustworthiness and confidence in information shared on social media.

 ## Reproducibility
-This repository hosts all the code (Jupyter notebook) necessary for reproducing experiments.
+This repository hosts all the code (Jupyter notebooks) necessary for reproducing experiments.
 The dataset used, namely *FakeNewsNet* was originally provided by *Shu, K. et al.*, and it is publicly available at the following link: https://github.com/KaiDMML/FakeNewsNet/tree/master